NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 ``format``:
   String.
 Optional: assumed ``"any_netcdf_classic"`` if not specified.
 Specifies the format(s) of *model* data your diagnostic is able to read.
-As of this writing, the framework only supports retrieval of netCDF formats, so only the following values are allowed:
+As of this writing, the framework only supports retrieval of netCDF or Zarr formats, so only the following values are allowed:

   - ``"any_netcdf"`` includes all of: